 Changes to topic names are contained within the particular project you are working on, they do not carry over to other projects in which the topic is surfaced. |

-Enter your preferred label for the topic and click 'Save'
+Enter your preferred label, click 'Save' and then 'Okay.'